opportus/object-mapper/README.md

 ## Mapping predefinition

 In the code examples above, we *define the map* (adding to it routes and filters) *on the go*, via the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) API.
 There is another way to *define the map*, called *mapping PREdefinition*.

 While this library is designed with *mapping predefinition* in mind, it does not *implement* it.

-This library aims to remain dependency-less and as much simple as possible, therefore it does not ship any configuration and DIC system necessary for achieving *mapping predefinition*.
-So this chapter is an attempt to help you implementing *mapping predefinition* making use of your own configuration and DIC systems.
+Indeed, this solution is designed to be simple, flexible and extensible.
+Therefore it does not ship any DIC and configuration system necessary for achieving *mapping predefinition* which is always better implemented into your specific context.

+So this chapter is an attempt to help you implementing *mapping predefinition* making use of your own DIC and configuration systems in order for this solution to be integrated as a subsystem into a wider system such as a framework, serializer, form handle, ORM or whatever.

 ### Automatic instantiation and injection of filters